DataDog/datadog-agent/docs/components/defining-components.md

 The documentation (both package-level and method-level) should include everything a user of the component needs to know.
 In particular, any assumptions that might lead to panics if violated by the user should be clearly documented.

-Detailed documentation of how to avoiding bugs in using a component is an indicator of excessive complexity and should be treated as a bug.
+Detailed documentation of how to avoid bugs in using a component is an indicator of excessive complexity and should be treated as a bug.
 Simplifying the usage will improve the robustness of the Agent.

 Documentation should include: